 The faculty and staff are committed to facilitating resident education and training, and maintaining a collegial and nurturing environment conducive for learning.
 This is accomplished through a strong faculty presence in all aspects of resident training.

 - All patients seen by the resident are presented and discussed with an attending physician.

 - Daily rounds on the inpatient services include both bedside and didactic teaching.

 - Outpatient experiences are arranged within different sub-specialty clinics under direct supervision of a sub-specialty attending physician.

 - Residents have weekly longitudinal clinics where skills such as patient and doctor relationships, empathy, factors improving biological and psycho-social quality of life, and an interdisciplinary approach to patient care are taught and implemented by the residents.

 Professional development of residents is greatly emphasized and each resident is assigned a faculty adviser/mentor at the start of their training.
 Residents meet with their advisers throughout the year to review individual progress in the residency program and to discuss their career goals.

-Residents follow a structured curriculum during their three or four years of residency.
-Program goals and objectives will be provided for each resident rotation.
+Residents follow a structured and comprehensive curriculum focusing on different aspects of clinical neurology and basic neuroscience during their three or four years of residency.
 Residents take the Residency In-service Training Exam (RITE) each year and at least one oral exam each year.
+Residents commonly play the role of the teacher of other residents, medical students, and allied health care professionals.
 Residents are encouraged to engage in scholarly activities during the course of their training.
-Teaching of other residents, medical students, and allied health personnel are part of the resident’s education in Neurology.